b-cubed-eu/documentation/src/content/docs/guides/data-quality.md

 AND (coordinateUncertaintyInMeters <= 27000 OR coordinateUncertaintyInMeters IS NULL)
 ```

-3. Unknown coordinate uncertainties have been set to 27 000 m (the length of the edge of the grid cells).
+3. Coordinates have been randomly assigned to grid cells within their uncertainty.
+The `coordinateUncertaintyInMeters` value is used to randomize the point within a circle.
+Default to randomization within a 27 000 m (the length of the edge of the grid cells) radius if the occurrence does not have a published coordinate uncertainty.

 ```sql
 COALESCE(coordinateUncertaintyInMeters, 27000))
 ```

-4. Coordinates have been randomly assigned to grid cells within their uncertainty.
+4. Minimum coordinate uncertainty set to 27 000 m

 ```sql
 MIN(COALESCE(coordinateUncertaintyInMeters, 27000)) AS minCoordinateUncertaintyInMeters